puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 Valid values are 'present', 'absent'.

 #####`name`
-The title of the bind resource, composed of the title of the VLAN and the NetScaler IP address. 'vlan_id/ip_address'
+The title of the bind resource, composed of the title of the VLAN and the NetScaler IP address: 'vlan_id/ip_address'.

 #####`netmask`